mattwaite/NCAAWomensVolleyballData/README.md

-# NCAA Women's Volleyball Data
+# NCAA Womens Volleyball Data

-A repository of NCAA women's volleyball data scraped from stats.ncaa.org, including the scrapers written in R.
+A repository of NCAA womens volleyball data scraped from stats.ncaa.org, including the scrapers written in R.

 ## Background